Prefer to talk now? Call 641-472-5141

 - Timing and pressure: Wage garnishment, lawsuits, repossession risk, and foreclosure timelines can affect what makes sense.

 What Can You Keep?
-(Iowa Protections)
+(Iowa Exemptions)

 If keeping a house or car is a goal, staying current or working out a plan is often important.
 If surrendering property is part of the plan, any remaining balance may be treated differently depending on the option used and any exceptions.
 Schedule a free consultation.